Perpetual Equity Investment Company Reports NTA Backing - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

 Perpetual Equity Investment Co.
-Ltd. ( (AU:PIC) ) just unveiled an announcement.
+Ltd. ( (AU:PIC) ) has issued an announcement.

-Perpetual Equity Investment Company Limited announced its Net Tangible Asset (NTA) backing per share as of 21 October 2025, with figures showing $1.286 before tax and $1.254 after tax.
-This update provides stakeholders with insight into the company’s financial health and investment portfolio performance, although the figures are unaudited and approximate.
+Perpetual Equity Investment Company Limited announced its Net Tangible Asset (NTA) backing per share as of July 21, 2025, with a before-tax value of $1.300 and an after-tax value of $1.258.
+This announcement provides stakeholders with insight into the company’s financial health and asset valuation, although the figures are unaudited and approximate.

 More about Perpetual Equity Investment Co.
 Ltd.

-Perpetual Equity Investment Company Limited operates in the financial investment industry, focusing on managing investment portfolios.
-The company provides investment management services and is known for its equity investment strategies.
+Perpetual Equity Investment Company Limited operates in the financial industry, focusing on investment management services.
+It is managed by Perpetual Investment Management Limited and is part of the Perpetual Group, which includes Perpetual Limited and its subsidiaries.